hendrixc/bowlingsc/README.md

     -  [X] The rows are tab-separated
 - [x] The program should handle bad input
     - [X] Negative numbers
     - [X] More than 10 pins knocked down
     - [X] Inssuficient number of frames for each player.
     - [X] More than 10 frames by player.
+    - [X] The sum of first and second throws exceed the max pines number.
 - [x] The program should output the scoring for the associated game
     -  [X] For each player, print their name on a separate line before printing that player'spinfalls and score.
     -  [ ] All values are tab-separated